c-sabin/AdvancedGIS_Portfolio/NonProfitWebpage-HW2.md

 #### Map Style JSON File
 When input into the Styling Wizard, these custom elements produced a code chunk that can be utilized to replicate this style.
-You can download the JSON file containing the custom map style here: [Saga Education map style JSON](https://github.com/c-sabin/AdvancedGIS_Portfolio/blob/main/saga_mapstyle.txt).
+You can download the JSON file containing the custom map style here: [Saga Education: Style Elements JSON](https://github.com/c-sabin/AdvancedGIS_Portfolio/blob/main/saga_mapstyle.txt).

 #### Examples